yasirkula/UnityIonicIntegration/README.md

 	openUnity() {
-		// It is possible to send a string message to Unity-side (optional) unityARCaller.launchAR( "my message for Unity-side", this.uReturnedFromUnityCallback, this.uMessageReceivedFromUnityCallback );
+		// It is possible to send a string message to Unity-side (optional) unityARCaller.launchAR( "my message for Unity-side", this.uReturnedFromUnity, this.uMessageReceivedFromUnity );
 	}

 	sendMessageToUnity() {